The climate change conversation

 The conversation on climate change and its impact on human behaviour – a Vattenfall report.

-Climate change is in the media we read, watch and listen to, the social media we use and in the conversations we have with people around us every day – thus it is no surprise that it is also increasingly shaping the way we behave, what we consume and how we decide to organise our daily lives.
-We believe it is important to gain a deeper understanding of how the climate change conversation affects us.
-That’s why we decided to execute a survey of 7220 adults across our seven key markets and an analysis of the way climate change is discussed in the media and social media.
-Below we present the key findings.
+Climate change is in the media we read, watch and listen to, the social media we use and in the conversations we have with people around us – thus it is no surprise that it is also increasingly shaping the way we behave, what we consume and how we decide to organise our daily lives.
+We believe it is important to gain a deeper understanding of how the climate change conversation affects us and that’s why we have decided to collect some real data that can help us decode this correlation.
+To do this effectively we have executed two surveys consulting more than 14,000 adults across our seven key markets – a first baseline survey was fielded in December 2019 followed by a second wave in June 2020.
+We have also looked at the way climate change is discussed in the media and social media.
+All the data gathered has allowed us not only to explore the way the conversations around climate change affects us, but also track how views on key issues related to climate change have evolved over the last six months.

 Download our report